-For one serving- Take 4 tablespoons of podi and smear with ghee or sesame oil.
+For one serving- Take 4 tablespoons of podi and smear with hot ghee, coconut oil or sesame oil.
 Serve this as condiment with idli, dosa or curd rice.
 You can also smear hot idlis with podi and pack for lunch.

-Always keep the podi in a clean dry jar with tight lid.
+Always keep the podi in a clean dry airtight container with tight lid.
 This keeps well for a month at room temperature.
-You can also store in fridge.
+You can also store in refrigerator for 2-3 months.

 Idli Podi Recipe

 - 1/2 cup urad dal

 - 2 tablespoons sesame seeds white or black

 - 15 dried red chillies